mysteryjeans/serial-id/README.md

 ### Why's Serial-Id?

-This is a conversion of [ULID](https://github.com/ahawker/ulid) 128 bits identifier to short 80 bits identifier with purpose of maintaining sortability and uses Crockford's [Base32] (https://www.crockford.com/base32.html) encoding
+This is a conversion of [ahawker/ulid](https://github.com/ahawker/ulid) 128 bits implementation to short 80 bits identifier with purpose of sortability and uses Crockford's [Base32] (https://www.crockford.com/base32.html) encoding

 ### Installation